 A diagnosis of lymphomatoid granulomatosis is made based upon a detailed patient history, a thorough clinical evaluation, and a variety of specialized tests such as the surgical removal and microscopic examination (biopsy) of tissue samples taken from an affect organ such as the lungs.
 A skin biopsy is not reliable because the characteristic abnormal cells may be missing.

 Certain x-ray studies (e.g., CT scans) may be able to aid in diagnosis.
 A CT scan of the lungs or another affected organ can help determine the extent of lymphomatoid granulomatosis.
-Magnetic resonance imaging (MRI) of the brain may be performed to rule out involvement of the central nervous system.
+Magnetic resonance imaging (MRI) of the brain and lumbar puncture (LP) should be performed to rule out involvement of the central nervous system.

 The most effective therapy for individuals with lymphomatoid granulomatosis is unknown.
 For individuals with minimal disease, observation may be recommended since long-term survival without treatment has occurred as well as spontaneous remission.
 In most cases, however, treatment is recommended.
-Treatment recommendations are mostly based on the grade of disease.
-Lymphomatoid granulomatosis is pathologically divided into three grades (I, II, III), which are determined by the number of EBV+ B-cells and the extend of necrosis.
-In patients with grade I/II disease, interferon alfa-2b has been shown to be highly effective in most patients, and leads to longterm remissions and potential cures.
+Treatment recommendations are based on the grade of disease.
+Lymphomatoid granulomatosis is pathologically divided into three grades (I, II, III), which are determined by the number of EBV+ B-cells and the extent of necrosis.
+In patients with grade I/II disease, interferon alfa-2b has been shown to be highly effective in most patients, and leads to long-term remissions, Patients who relapse after treatment with interferon alfa-2b and still have low-grade disease can be re-treated with interferon alfa-2b.
 In patients with grade III disease, interferon alfa-2b is not effective, and combination chemothearpy with rituximab should be used.
 However, there is a frequent rate of recurrence with grade I/II disease following chemotherpy-rituximab in grade III disease.

 Corticosteroids alone are only recommended as a temporizing measure and should not be used for long term control of lymphomatoid granulomatosis.
 Similarly, rituximab alone is seldom effective for long term control.
 Neither of these agents effectively eradicates and abnormal EBV clones and corticosteroids can increase immusuppression and ultimately disease progression.

-If patients develop lymphomatoid granulomatosis on immune suppressive agents, they should be stopped if possible and the patient observed.
-If the disease is progressive or advanced, then treatment as outlined above should be institutued.
+If patients develop lymphomatoid granulomatosis on immune suppressive agents, they should be discontinued if at all possible since this may induce clinical remission.
+If the disease is progressive or advanced, then treatment as outlined above should be instituted.